hjalmare/dstr/README.md

 * csv parsing
 * use files as input
 * support more escape characters like \n and \t
-* use AstNode instead of ref in string fragment
 * fancy builtins
 * compiletime typecheck
 * faster stdio